dell/karavi-topology/docs/ISSUE_TRIAGE.md

 **It does not work as intended/by design:**

-### Enhancement/feature?
+### Feature request?

 1. Move on to [prioritizing the issue](#4-prioritization-of-issues).
 Assign the appropriate priority label to the issue, add the appropriate comments to the issue, and remove the `needs-triage` label.

 ## 4. Prioritization of issues

-In general bugs and enhancement issues should be labeled with a priority.
+In general bugs and feature request issues should be labeled with a priority.

 This is the most difficult thing with triaging issues since it requires a lot of knowledge, context and experience before being able to think of and start feel comfortable adding a certain priority label.